oracle-livelabs/developer/sqlcl-mcp-server-intro/3-using-the-mcp-server.md

 * Learn how to:
   - request MCP Server "Tools"
   - review and approve Tool requests
-* Observe how the your responses inform an AI agent's behavior
+* Observe how the your responses inform an AI Agent's behavior
 * Discover how an LLM generates SQL and presents it to the SQLcl MCP Server for execution
 * Review the the LLM's results and summaries of findings
 * Review the SQLcl MCP Server's task log in your schema